-Welcome to the official website for director Michael Strassen.
-After 20 years as an actor working in West End and top repertory theatre with such directors as Jonathan Kent, Nicholas Hytner, Gale Edwards and composers Stephen Sondheim, Claude-Michel Schönberg and Michel Legrand he was initially drawn into staging and directing for Ruthie Henshall's first one woman show at The Royal Festival Hall.
-Phillip Ridley's dark, controversial play 'The Pitchfork Disney' cemented his passion for directing honest and potent theatre.
+After years as an actor working in West End and top repertory theatre with such directors as Nicholas Hytner, Jonathan Kent, Gale Edwards and composers Stephen Sondheim, Claude-Michel Schönberg and Michel Legrand, Michael was initially drawn into staging and directing for Ruthie Henshall's first one woman show at The Royal Festival Hall.
+Phillip Ridley's dark, controversial play The Pitchfork Disney cemented his passion for directing honest and potent theatre.

 Michael has directed in such venues as: The Leatherhead Theatre, The Barn Theatre, Cirencester; The Theatre Royal, Haymarket; St James’ Theatre; Cadogan Hall; The Royal Festival Hall; The Lyric Theatre HKAPA, Hong Kong; De Montfort Hall, Leicester; The Greenwich Theatre; Union Theatre; Mill Studio, Yvonne Arnaud; Indigo O2; The Hippodrome, London; C Venues, Edinburgh; CustomsHouse, Tyneside; St James’ Theatre Studio and Royce Hall, Los Angeles

 Most recently Michael directed a new production of Stephen Sondheim and James Lapine's Passion at The Hope Mill Theatre staring Ruthie Henshall.